 Czech and Kolache Festival

 Come and view the buildings of a Czech farmstead built in the late 1800’s to the early 1900’s.
-The Heritage Farm is the only fully preserved site in Northeastern Wisconsin open to the public.
-In the blacksmith shop Al Briggs and Don Brusky will be demonstrating blacksmithing as your grandfather did it many years ago.
-The Town of Franklin original and restored Town Hall along with the 1900’s Sunny Side School will be a part of the Historical Village that the Farm is in the process of creating on the grounds.
-Thus far the building is set around the gazebo that was a part of the Kewaunee County Court House years ago.
+The Heritage Farm is the only fully preserved site in northeastern Wisconsin open to the public.
+Al Briggs and Don Brusky our Blacksmith’s will be demonstrating blacksmithing as your grandfather did it many years ago.
+They will showcase the beautiful Doctors Buggy they renovated.